cezarywojcik/CWStatusBarNotification/README.md

 let notification = CWStatusBarNotification()
 ```

-After you have a `CWStatusBarNotification` object, you can simply call the `displayNotificationMessage(message: String, duration: NSTimeInterval)` method:
+After you have a `CWStatusBarNotification` object, you can simply call the `displayNotification(String, duration: NSTimeInterval)` method:

 ```
-self.notification.displayNotificationWithMessage("Hello, World!", duration: 1.0)
+self.notification.displayNotification("Hello, World!", duration: 1.0)
 ```

 If you prefer to manually choose when to display and dismiss the notification, you can do so as well:

 ```
-self.notification.displayNotificationWithMessage("Hello", completion: nil)
+self.notification.displayNotification("Hello", completion: nil)
 // wait until you need to dismiss self.notification.dismissNotification()
 ```

 ### Behavior on Tap

 The default behavior when the notification is tapped is to dismiss it.
 However, you can override this behavior by setting the `notificationTappedClosure` closure to something different.

 For example:
 ```